 PVB (Pressure Vacuum Breaker) Are similar to an AVB, but they have two ball valves, a spring-loaded poppet, and testable cocks.
 You may need to replace the internal components of your PVB every five years.
 O-ring gaskets that seal against the inner walls of the breaker might become brittle and crack over time.
 The plastic poppet and bonnet can also wear out over time.
 When these components malfunction or break, this can cause water to pour out from under the cap.
 When installing a PVB it needs to be installed 12 inches above the highest outlet.
 Only one is needed and it is installed on the pressure side of the valve.

-DCVA (Double Check Valve Assembly) This form of backflow prevention is the most commonly used in irrigation.
-DCVA’s are for use in medium hazard situations in non-health hazard cross-connections and constant pressure applications that can be subject to backpressure or back siphonage situations.
+This form of backflow prevention are most commonly used in irrigation.
+DCVA’s are for use in low to moderate hazard situations in non-health hazard cross-connections and constant pressure applications that can be subject to backpressure or back siphonage situations.
 There are two single check valves in the body of the backflow device.
 These are a testable form of backflow prevention with four test cocks and two shut-off valves.
-All DCVA’s installed in residential irrigation will need to be tested tri-annually according to CRD you will have to consult your municipality code to see what your testing requirements are.
+All DCVA’s installed in residential irrigation will need to be tested tri-annually according to your local water purveyors.
+Consult your municipality code to see what their testing requirements are.

 Electric Valves